 - Exaggerating salary: Candidates may look to boost the salary you are offering by saying they’re being paid more than what they are by their current employer.
 Consider the length of their experience against the salary, or look into what the average salary should be for that role.

 - Dates: Always check that the dates line up and there are no gaps between employment or education.
 A candidate could leave a position off their CV due to the fact that they were made redundant or fired.

 - Fancy job titles: Some employers give their staff very fancy job titles.
 If the job title appears much fancier and doesn’t really match up to the role the candidates has detailed, they could be trying to make the position look like it held more responsibility than it did.
 You can always check this with current employers too.

 - Fake references: If a candidate provides a mobile number, call the company number to ask to speak to that person.
 All too often people will ask a friend to represent them as a reference because they think the employer won’t contact the company in the first place.
 To avoid chatting to a friend of the candidate’s rather than the real person themselves, contact the company to gain a reference.

 - Name dropping: It’s great to see a candidate with a big company name on their CV, or who has worked with a leading public figure, but most of the time it ends up that this person has simply worked for the company who represents this company or person.
 Probe this to get more detail to see if any falsehoods crop up.

-- Resume and cover letter don’t match: An error-free resume paired with a messy cover letter is a clear sign of a disconnect, suggesting the candidate might have had a helping hand with their CV or got it from somewhere else.
+- CV and cover letter don’t match: An error-free CV paired with a messy cover letter is a clear sign of a disconnect, suggesting the candidate might have had a helping hand with their CV or got it from somewhere else.
 Again, ask more questions to see if the candidate can recall the details included in it.